samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

 conda activate olive-ai
 ```

-Next, execute the following scripts in the command line.
+Next, execute the following Olive commands in the command line.

-> [!NOTE]
-> The scripts will print the OLIVE CLI command that is being executed.

 1. **🔎 Inspect the data:** In this example, you're going to fine-tune Phi-3.5-Mini model so that it is specialized in answering travel related questions.
 The code below displays the first few records of the dataset, which are in JSON lines format:
     ```bash